-- Reactive (taking swift actions, reducing the risk of harm to a minimum, involving other professionals in timely manner, active listening, applying theory in practice in a methodical way). - Reflective (understanding 'how we got there in the first place', completing a reflective account of events, involving other key professionals in future planning, identifying actions and further changes to be made. - 5.2.
-Child Protection and Safeguarding is everyone's responsibility.
-Everyone working for or visiting our locations has a responsibility to understand and implement this policy and procedure at all times. - 5.3.
-All Individuals in our services have a right to feel safe, secure and be protected from harm. - 5.4.
-As a provider of specialist education and care services it is imperative that all staff are aware that all Individuals with Special Educational Needs (SEN) and disabilities: - Are more likely to be abused or neglected; - May display behaviour, mood and/or injury, which may relate to possible abuse and not just their SEN or a particular disability. - Have a higher risk of peer group isolation. - Can be disproportionally impacted by things like bullying without outwardly showing any signs. - Experience communication barriers and difficulties in overcoming these barriers. - 5.5.
+- 5.2.
+All Individuals in our services have a right to feel safe, secure and be protected from harm. - 5.3.
+As a provider of specialist education and care services it is imperative that all staff are aware that all Individuals with Special Educational Needs (SEN) and disabilities:

+Are more likely to be abused or neglected;

+- May display behaviour, mood and/or injury, which may relate to possible abuse and not just their SEN or a particular disability. - Have a higher risk of peer group isolation. - Can be disproportionally impacted by things like bullying without outwardly showing any signs. - Experience communication barriers and difficulties in overcoming these barriers. - 5.4.
 The most common reason for children or young people being looked after is as a result of abuse/neglect.
-We will ensure all staff have the skills, knowledge and understanding to help keep children and young people safe. - 5.6.
-All staff have a key role in the prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate an Individual is at risk of harm, either in the school, college, and care home or in the community, taking into account contextual safeguarding, see Appendix 12 Further safeguarding information what everyone need to know which also contains information related to safeguarding issues related to individual children and young people's needs. - 5.7.
-We have a duty to help Individuals learn how to keep themselves safe and deepen their understanding of safeguarding, through both formal curriculum and informal opportunities. - 5.8.
-As an organisation, we acknowledge that working in partnership with other agencies protects Individuals and reduces risk and so we will engage in partnership, working throughout the child protection process to safeguard children and will equally work through safeguarding adults' procedures as directed by local procedures. - 5.9.
+We will ensure all staff have the skills, knowledge and understanding to help keep children and young people safe. - All staff have a key role in the prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate an Individual is at risk of harm, either in the school, college, and care home or in the community, taking into account contextual safeguarding, see Appendix 12 - Further safeguarding information - what everyone need to know which also contains information related to safeguarding issues related to individual children and young people's needs. - 5.6.
+We have a duty to help Individuals learn how to keep themselves safe and deepen their understanding of safeguarding, through both formal curriculum and informal opportunities. - As an organisation, we acknowledge that working in partnership with other agencies protects Individuals and reduces risk and so we will engage in partnership, working throughout the child protection process to safeguard children and will equally work through safeguarding adults' procedures as directed by local procedures. - 5.8.
 A comprehensive list of all supporting documentation and related policies, procedures and guidance referred to in this document can be found in separate appendices at the end of this document.